BartolHrg/VB.C-CPP/README.md

 Now, you might wonder, why is it all CAPITAL LETTERS:
 - because the C convention for macros is for them to be CAPS
-- so that they don't ???argue??? with C keywords
+- so that they don't clash with C keywords

 ## Usage